mesibo/messenger-javascript/README.md

 ## Messenger-Javascript
-This repository contains the source code for the Mesibo Sample Web app using Mesibo Javascript API.
+This repository contains the source code for the Mesibo Sample Web apps built using Mesibo Javascript API.
-There are two sample applications:

-- **messenger** - index.html
+To try the apps, open **index.html** in your browser, follow the instructions, and launch the sample app.

+- **messenger** - A Whatsapp like messaging app that loads a list of users on the left and messages on the right
-- **popup** - popup.html
+- **popup** - A simple chat popup
+- **multi-tab popup** - A chat popup that can be opened simultaneously across multiple tabs

-> Please note that this is currently **under development** and will be continously updated.
+> Please note that this is currently **under development** and will be continuously updated.

 ## Features:
-- One-to-One messaging, Voice and Video Call
+- One-to-One Messaging, Voice and Video Call
 - Group Messaging
 - Read receipts
 - Forward, Delete & Resend